BeagleLab/beagle/README.md

 On changes, all of your edits will be automagically bundled for you.
 Just refresh the extension and the page you're testing on.

+Here is a screencast of me going over all of the code, if that's helpful: https://www.screenmailer.com/v/jDCSGJmBaNZpVw4

 Let us know what else you'd need to do here, I suspect there is more.

 ### Style